 Permissions and Device Access

-Use Permissions and Device Access to manage camera and microphone authorization before starting a video appointment.
+Permissions and Device Access enforces camera and microphone authorization before starting a video session.
+The application requires explicit user consent to enable audio and video communication.

 This screen includes: